quasarframework/quasar-framework.org/source/guide/progressive-web-apps.md

 - Define a "splash screen" launch experience and theme color for the site
 - Track whether you're launched from the home screen or URL bar

+### What is the app shell?

+The app's shell is the minimal HTML, CSS, and JavaScript that is required to power the user interface of a progressive web app and is one of the components that ensures reliably good performance.
+Its first load should be extremely quick and immediately cached.
+"Cached" means that the shell files are loaded once over the network and then saved to the local device.
+Every subsequent time that the user opens the app, the shell files are loaded from the local device's cache, which results in blazing-fast startup times.

+App shell architecture separates the core application infrastructure and UI from the data.
+All of the UI and infrastructure is cached locally using a service worker so that on subsequent loads, the Progressive Web App only needs to retrieve the necessary data, instead of having to load everything.

+### What is a service worker?

+A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
+Today, they already include features like push notifications and background sync.
+In the future, service workers will support other things like periodic sync or geofencing.
+The core feature discussed in this tutorial is the ability to intercept and handle network requests, including programmatically managing a cache of responses.

+The reason this is such an exciting API is that it allows you to support offline experiences, giving developers complete control over the experience.

+More on service workers can be read [here](https://developers.google.com/web/fundamentals/primers/service-workers/) at the developers documentation on Google.

+## Working with the Quasar PWA starter kit

+### The app manifest

 You can find the app manifest in the PWA starter kit at `/src/statics/manifest.json`.
 Please personalise this file to your app.

+### The service worker setup

+The PWA starter kit works with 2 plugins to create a basic service worker that will cache your app shell automatically.
+If you look at your webpack setup at `build/webpack.prod.conf.js`, you will see that it uses the 'sw-precache-webpack-plugin' and the 'html-webpack-plugin'.

+The 'sw-precache-webpack-plugin' is the plugin that “generates” a service worker file automatically and saves it in `dist/service-worker.js`.
+This file can be modified through the arguments passed at `new SWPrecacheWebpackPlugin()`. e.g. setting `minify: true` to `false` will make it so the `dist/service-worker.js` is not minified.

+More documentation for changing your service-worker.js file's setup can be found on the [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin) github page.
+And for an even better understanding, also look at the original [sw-precache](https://github.com/GoogleChromeLabs/sw-precache) github page, as *sw-precache-webpack-plugin* is only a webpack-wrapper for this.

+The 'html-webpack-plugin' only creates a short <script> inside your index.html file to "register" the service worker!
+The script to "register the service worker" is the file that can be found at `build/service-worker-prod.js`. **This is not your service-worker file, only the script to register the service worker!** Adding code meant for inside a service-worker might break your setup.